-Prediabetes is your body blood sugar condition just before it is considered diabetes the onsets of serious problems.
+Prediabetes is your body’s blood sugar condition just before it is considered diabetes the onsets of serious problems.
 The blood sugar level is still not too high, and your pancreas is still barely churning out sufficient insulin.
-With a change in diet, more regular exercise and cessation of smoking (if any), prediabetes condition can be managed to revert to a normal body and prevent the onset of diabetes.
+With a change in diet, more regular exercise, and cessation of smoking (if any), prediabetes conditions can be managed to revert to a normal body and prevent the onset of diabetes.

 Symptoms of Diabetes

 Some of the signs and symptoms of type 1 and type 2 diabetes are: